ginapark-ai/applied-demo-orium/_Docs/02_Workflows/DESIGN_WORKFLOW.md

 A: Yes, but keep the naming pattern: `category-modifier-state`.
 Devs will thank you.

 **Q: What if I want to use a color not in tokens?**
-A: Add it to `global.json` as a new primitive, then create a semantic token for it.
+A: Add it to `_Base/Value.json` as a new primitive, then create a semantic token for it in the appropriate brand or theme file.
 Don't use raw hex values.

 **Q: Can I delete tokens I'm not using?**
 A: No — Token Studio prevents token deletion to keep the system stable.
 Unused tokens won't break anything.
 Just leave them.